ibrahiminfinite/tutorials/coppelia_sim_basics.md

 Setup env to use the api from python
 ---

+To keep things clean, we will create a python virtual environment to work in.
+If you dont have python3-venv installed yet, you should install it first.

 1. create a venv named coppelia_env
   `$ python3 -m venv ~/copellia/coppelia_env`